 7 Signs Your Baby Is Coming Early

-Whether or not you have a sneaking suspicion that your little one will make his way into the world before the calendar predicts, see if you are experiencing any of these seven signs your baby is coming early, so you can have your bag packed and ready as well.
+Whether or not you have a sneaking suspicion that your little one will make his way into the world before the calendar predicts, see if you are experiencing any of these seven signs your baby is on the way, so you can have your bag packed and ready as well.

 1. You Have Tummy Troubles

 Got a rumble in your belly?
 It could mean more than the backlash from the feisty burrito you ate last night.
-According to Healthline, diarrhea close to your due date could be a sign that your baby is coming soon, and labor may start.
+Per Healthline, diarrhea close to your due date could be a sign that your baby is coming soon and labor may start.
 If this happens, make sure to drink lots of fluids to boost hydration.
+“Dehydration is a common cause of preterm contractions, so I always advise people to stay hydrated during their pregnancy,” says Parker.

 2. You Feel Less Pressure In Your Abdominals

-A feeling described as "lightening" by pregnant women, is due to the lightened pressure in the abdomen once the baby drops into position for delivery, as What To Expect's website explained.
+A feeling pregnant women describe as "lightening" is due to the lightened pressure in the abdomen once the baby drops into position for delivery.
+Parker explains that when your baby lowers into this position, you may start to feel the pressure move to your pelvis or vagina.
 If this happens a few weeks before your due date, it's a strong sign your baby is coming early.

 3. Your Back Aches

 Aches and pains are part of the deal during pregnancy, but certain discomforts during your last trimester could mean your baby will be arriving ahead of schedule.
-As the website for Mother and Baby pointed out, "an ache in your lower back can mean your baby is rotating into the right position for labor."
-If you feel twinges of a backache, make sure you hospital bag is packed.
+Parker explains that if you’re having lower backaches (a sign that your baby might be rotating into the right direction) more than four to six times an hour, you should ring your doctor (and pack your hospital bag).

 4. Your Cervix Is Dilated

-Real labor starts once the cervix is dilated to 10 centimeters, as the American Pregnancy Association reported.
+Active labor starts once the cervix is dilated to 6 centimeters.
 Making it to 10 centimeters takes some time, but chances are, you may be a few centimeters earlier than expected.
-If your cervix starts to open early on in your third trimester, signs are pointing to your baby being born before her due date.
+If your cervix starts to open before you hit 37 weeks, you could have a preterm baby.
+“The diagnosis [of preterm labor] isn't made unless you are found to have a dilating cervix along with the regular painful contractions,” explains Robles.

-It's common to feel contractions throughout the course of your pregnancy, but when they come on stronger and don't go away, it's time to pay attention, as Parents magazine suggested.
-This is one early sign of labor that could signal others are to follow and your little one is one her way.
+It's common to feel contractions throughout the course of your pregnancy, but when they come on stronger and don't go away, it's time to pay attention.
+“The most obvious symptom of preterm labor is the presence of regular contractions.
+They may or may not be painful,” Robles explains.
+This is one early sign of labor that could signal others are to follow and your little one is on her way.